yxuo/learning/readme.md

 2. Learn about the subject;

-3. Be readable;
+3. Be easy to read and teach;

-4. Be consultable;

-5. Be didactic;

-6. Add small doubts only;
+4. Add small doubts only;

-7. Distant or in-deep content must be added in the documentation, not here;
+5. Distant or in-deep content must be added in the documentation, not here;

-8. Have depth no more than the necessary and reasonable;
+6. Have depth no more than the necessary and reasonable;

-9. If you want to use explanatory images, tables, etc, do it yourself in markdown, mermaid, in last case, in a image editor.
+7. If you want to use explanatory images, tables, etc, do it yourself in markdown, mermaid, in last case, in a image editor.

    * Images used merely as reference can be used.

       * Prefer to add images via link, instead uploading in repository.

-10. Images used merely as reference can be used.
+8. Images used merely as reference can be used.

    * It is encouraged the use of screenshots made by you, and upload in repository.